How The 42 Engine Works

 ๐Ÿ—ณ๏ธ How It Works โ€” Plain English

-Step 1: AI Reads the Bill
+Step 1: AI Reads the Bill (Specific Version)

-Step 2: You Set Your Values
+Step 2: You Set Your Values (With a 90-Day Lock)

 In your Settings, you allocate 100 points across the 5 pillars based on what matters most to you.
 If you care deeply about Personal Liberty but less about National Security, your allocation reflects that.
 This is your Profile Vector โ€” your mathematical DNA as a voter.
+To prevent reactionary gaming of the system during a highly publicized vote, users can only update these core weights once every 90 days, enforcing long-term ideological consistency.

 Step 3: Your Vote Gets Weighted